 When the sun sets in the Tetons, it’s a take-your-breath-away experience.
 Here are some of our favorite spots for watching the sun sink beneath the horizon and behind the dramatic Teton Range.

 Curtis Canyon.
 Located close to the town of Jackson and reachable via the National Elk Refuge Road, this gem of a sunset viewing spot is part the Bridger-Teton National Forest.

 Mormon Row.
-The Mormon Row Historical District is home to the Moulton Barn, the most photographed barn in Wyoming.
+The Mormon Row Historic District is home to the Moulton Barn, the most photographed barn in Wyoming.
 Sunsets there usually include bison from the Kelly herd, and only add to the jaw-dropping scenery.
 Drive north from Jackson on Hwy 191 past Moose Junction and turn right onto Antelope Flats Road.

 Dornan’s.
 Whether you’re inside Dornan’s Pizza, Pasta Company or sitting on its upstairs deck, or enjoying a chuck wagon meal on a picnic table, you’ll have a front-row seat to watch the sun’s final hurrah of the day.